 The Ravine (Brooklyn’s largest forest)

-Yes, Brooklyn has a very large forest, and in my Locals Know Best podcast episode about Brooklyn, I talk about the Ravine as the largest forest in Brooklyn (linked in our guide to Brooklyn Heights.
+Yes, Brooklyn has a very large forest, and in my Locals Know Best podcast episode about Brooklyn, I talk about the Ravine as the largest forest in Brooklyn, linked in our Brooklyn Heights travel guide.

 Want to feel like you stepped into an enchanted forest and escape the sounds of the city (and tourists)?
 Dive into the center of Prospect Park at approximately this location for Brooklyn’s largest and only forest, where you’ll have one of the prettiest places in Brooklyn.